-- a.
+- c.
+Provision for salary increases and the associated on-costs. - d.
+Inflationary increases. - 9.
+The cost of our fitness to practise regime remains a significant expenditure area and is one which we continue to monitor closely as it is also the most unpredictable due to the volatility and variability of complaint levels.
+For the purpose of setting parameters for this budget strategy paper we have assumed that will be the case again in FY2023-24; however, we are actively reviewing the cost model in this area, as we did last year, to take into consideration cost efficiencies with adapting to new ways of working including virtual hearings.
+This will be reported to Council as part of the business plan and budget paper presented in February 2023. - 10.
+Our current forecast for fitness to practise activity across this period remains consistent with the previous year being: - a.
 Referred complaints and Interim Suspension Orders likely to stay at the same volume. - b.
 Seven virtual Investigating Committee (IC) meetings scheduled (excluding the IC annual training day). - c.
 Up to 30 substantive Professional Conduct Committee (PCC) hearings (100 hearing days) forecast.
 We have seen a rise in complex multi-day hearings and are planning for 30 hearings. - d.
-Four PCC review hearings (four hearing days), which may be completed virtually. - e.
+One PCC review hearings (four hearing days), which may be completed virtually. - e.
 Two substantive Health Committee (HC) hearings (four hearing days), which may be completed virtually. - f.
-Two HC review hearings (two hearing days), which may be completed virtually. - g.
+One HC review hearings (two hearing days), which may be completed virtually. - g.
 Up to 12 Interim Suspension Orders (relating to six cases: assume six IC hearing days and six PCC/HC hearing days), which may be completed virtually. - h.
-Two Section 32 prosecutions. - 15.
-Direct employment costs (salary, national insurance and pensions) have been estimated at approximately £1.5m.
-This calculation is based on the current staffing structure and an allowance for an increase in salaries (to be determined by the Remuneration and Appointments Committee in March 2022). - 16.
-Non-direct employment costs will be approximately £50k including staff training and development, the death in service premium and the cost of recruiting staff vacancies.
+One Section 32 prosecution. - 11.
+Direct employment costs (salary, national insurance and pensions) have been estimated at approximately £1.56m.
+This calculation is based on the current staffing structure and an allowance for an increase in salaries (to be determined by the People Committee in March 2023).
+As part of this work we will be carefully considering the impact of the cost of living on our staff team, which remains the organisations greatest asset.

+12. Non-direct employment costs will be approximately £50k including staff training and development, the death in service premium and the cost of recruiting staff vacancies.